surajnegi1234/invoice-compliance-system/README.md

 ## Testing Workflows

 ### Admin Flow
-1. Login with admin credentials
+1. Login with admin credentials to access the admin dashboard
-2. Create new users (auditors and vendors)
+2. Create new users by selecting their role (auditor or vendor) and providing their details
-3. Create assignments between auditors and vendors
+3. Set up assignments to determine which auditors will review documents from specific vendors
-4. View all system documents and activities
+4. Monitor the entire system by viewing all documents, user activities, and generating reports

 ### Auditor Flow
 1. Login with auditor credentials